ivartz/epi_corrections/README.md

 This will start a docker environment with JupyterLab in the top directory specified in the folder structure.

 Note that this might create the hidden folders .ipynb_checkpoints, .ipython, .python_history, .bash_history, .jupyter, .local, .config as well as the folder matlab in this top directory.
-These folders can be removed by running (from top level directory)
+These folders can later be removed by running (from top level directory)
 ```bash
 bash epi_corrections/docker/clean.sh
 ```